 For that reason, I’ve included a number of basketball shoes in this list, as they often have superior shock absorption and ankle support for play around the net.

-To see how the shoe requirements of each position differs, and exactly how I chose the shoes on this list, I’ve included a short guide at the end of this article.
+To see how the shoe requirements of each position differs, and exactly how I chose the shoes on this list.

 Let’s dive right in!